vokal/VolleyBall/README.md

 Volley Ball
 ========

-A drop-in Volley module for use with Square's [Dagger](http://square.github.io/dagger) and Bill Best's [Barstool] toolbar
+A drop-in Volley module for use with Square's [Dagger](http://square.github.io/dagger)

 Features
 ----